ClickCease How to resolve keyword cannibalization [6 solutions]

 The answer is: You can’t.

 You can’t edit and change the landing page shown for a keyword in Morningscore.
-The landing page shown below the keyword is the highest ranking landing page by the latest update (daily updates for tracked keywords).
+The landing page shown below the keyword is the highest-ranking landing page as of the latest update (daily updates for tracked keywords).

-Google have decided to rank a “wrong” page because you have more than 1 page relevant for the keyword and have tried to figure out which one is the best fit.
+Google has decided to rank a “wrong” page because you have more than one page relevant for the keyword and they have tried to figure out which one is the best fit.

 Sometimes they are wrong.